Google Translate Disclaimer

 Food and Nutrition

-Food is a basic need for everyone.
-But some ways of producing and consuming food can harm the environment and contribute to problems like climate change.
-However, food can be an important part of the solution too.
-The global food system creates about 25% of the gases that cause global warming and climate change, and uses about 70% of the world’s fresh water.
-On the other hand, when communities develop local sustainable food systems, people have better access to sustainable food choices that can fight climate change, and improve our health.
+Food is a basic need for everyone, but some ways of producing and consuming it can harm the environment, wastewater, and contribute to climate change.
+The global food system creates about 25 percent of the gases that cause global warming and uses about 70 percent of the world’s fresh water.
+When communities develop local sustainable food systems, people have better access to food choices that help fight climate change and improve health.

-Since everyone eats, we are all part of the food system.
-We can help the environment and our health by choosing to eat in more sustainable ways, like:
+Since everyone eats, we’re all part of the food system and the solution.
+We can support both our health and the environment by adopting more sustainable habits, such as:

 Did you find what you were looking for today?